vuejs/vue-router/docs/en/api/router-instance.md

   > 2.2.0+

   Dynamically add more routes to the router.
 The argument must be an Array using the same route config format with the `routes` constructor option.

+- **router.onReady(callback)**

+  > 2.2.0+

+  Queue a callback to be called when the router has completed the initial navigation.
+This is useful when you need to wait until all asynchronous route enter hooks / async components have been resolved, e.g. in server-side rendering.